 SAN FRANCISCO, CA – Young children at nine San Francisco child care centers and family child care homes are enjoying green outdoor play spaces after community volunteers worked multiple weekends to create natural play spaces that allow children to explore their world in a way that inspires learning, movement and imaginative play.
-Connecting Children with Nature 2021, a project created by the San Francisco-based national nonprofit Low Income Investment Fund (LIIF) in partnership with SF Recreation & Park Department (Rec & Park) and Rebuilding Together SF (RTSF), unveiled the “green” makeovers at a ribbon cutting ceremony in October at a child care center in the Bayview, Wu Yee Children’s Services at Kirkwood.
+Connecting Children with Nature 2021, a project created by the Low Income Investment Fund (LIIF) and the Department of Early Childhood in partnership with SF Recreation & Park Department (Rec & Park) and Rebuilding Together SF (RTSF), unveiled the “green” makeovers at a ribbon cutting ceremony in October at a child care center in the Bayview, Wu Yee Children’s Services at Kirkwood.

 The transformed play areas include new plantings and gardens for experiencing nature, logs and tree stumps clusters for climbing, and loose parts to use in creative & imaginative play.
 Wu Yee Children’s Services, an Early Head Start/Head start program, which serves children from birth to 5 from families with incomes below the federal poverty line, is one of four child care centers and five family child care homes that received this transformation.
 Other centers include FranDelJa Enrichment Center locations in the Bayview and Hunters View and FACES SF in the Bayview.
 Family child care homes include Banana Fana Preschool, Guidry Early Care and Education Program, both in the Ingleside neighborhood; Las Mañanitas in Westwood Park; Tender Love Childcare in Silver Terrace; and Valle Los Niños in Noe Valley.